 Is ownership of real estate and the buildings on it separate?

 The general rule is however that ownership of a land extends over any buildings erected on it.
-The owner of the land shall be the owner of the buildings and the plants on it, except for the cases when something else has been agreed upon.

 What are common ownership structures for ownership of commercial real estate?